-- 40.9.1\10.8.1 Following completion of the Spadina Subway Line Extension, the City, in partnership with the Region of York, will establish a biennial program to monitor and report on the level of development in the Secondary Plan.
-The monitoring program will address: - a. traffic volumes on key routes and at key intersections, based on periodic traffic counts in the VMC; - the amount of existing and proposed floor space for which subdivision, zoning or site plan approval has been granted, status of development approvals, completions and occupancy; - c. travel characteristics and modal split including trends in the volumes and travel patterns of pedestrians and cyclists; - d. population and employment generated by existing development and projected for approved but not yet occupied development; - e. evaluation of traffic volumes and transit ridership in the context of available capacity; - f. the effectiveness and need for Travel Demand Management strategies; and, - g. evaluation of existing and proposed Development Concept Reports to assist in identifying and planning transportation improvements or to assist in regulating the pace of development. - 10.9.210.8.2 In addition monitoring development in the VMC and its impacts on a biennial basis, the City shall undertake a review of this plan, including its transportation components, and update it as necessary at least every five years, as required by the Ontario Planning Act.
+- 10.9.1 Following completion of the Spadina Subway Line Extension, the City, in partnership with the Region of York, will establish a biennial program to monitor and report on the level of development in the Secondary Plan.
+The monitoring program will address: - a. traffic volumes on key routes and at key intersections, based on periodic traffic counts in the VMC; - b. the amount of existing and proposed floor space for which subdivision, zoning or site plan approval has been granted, status of development approvals, completions and occupancy; - c. travel characteristics and modal split including trends in the volumes and travel patterns of pedestrians and cyclists; - d. population and employment generated by existing development and projected for approved but not yet occupied development; - e. evaluation of traffic volumes and transit ridership in the context of available capacity; - f. the effectiveness and need for Travel Demand Management strategies; and, - g. evaluation of existing and proposed Development Concept Reports to assist in identifying and planning transportation improvements or to assist in regulating the pace of development.

-Schedules
+Appendix A Schedules